3D Laser Scanning Service

-Our 3D laser scanning service brings the entire site onto your desktop in the form of 3D-DWG files and a 3D Walkthrough.
+Measuring existing buildings could be time consuming and risky.
+Our 3D laser scanning service bring the entire site onto your desktop in the form of ready-to-use Revit, ArchiCAD, or DWG.

 3D laser scanning is a precise method for documenting geometry and dimensions of existing structures both, interior and exterior.

-This streamlines all future design and maintenance requests throughout the project life cycle.
+We help you streamlines as-built data processing, and CAD generation throughout the project life cycle.

 3D laser scanning is a method used to measure dimensions and geometry of existing structures with high accuracy.
 The instrument used to measure dimensions is called a 3d laser scanner.
 3d laser scanning is used to replicate real life objects needed to deliver an as-is or an as-built survey for further engineering analysis.